-- 32. The school district shall provide annual, written notification to notify parents, and adult students, and emancipated minors annually in writing of their rights in regard to student records and student participation in educational, occupational, and military recruitment programs.
+- 3. The school district shall provide annual, written notification to parents, adult students, and emancipated minors of their rights in regard to student records and student participation in educational, occupational, and military recruitment programs.
 Copies of the applicable State and Federal laws and local policies shall be made available upon request.
-The school district shall make every effort to notify parents and adult students in their dominant language. - 43.
+The school district shall make every effort to notify parents and adult students in their dominant language. - 4.
 A non-adult student may assert rights of access only through his or her parents.
 However, nothing in N.J.A.C.
-6A:32-7 et seq. or in Policy or Regulation 8330 shall be construed to prohibit certified school personnel, from disclosing at in their discretion, from disclosing student records to non-adult students or to appropriate persons in connection with an emergency, if such knowledge is necessary to protect the health or safety of the student or other persons. - 54.
-The parent or adult student, including an emancipated minor, shall have access to their own records and have access to or be specifically informed about only that portion of another student's record that contains information about his or her own child or himself or herself. - 65.
+6A:32-7 et seq. or in Policy or Regulation 8330 shall be construed to prohibit certified school personnel from disclosing at their discretion student records to non-adult students or to appropriate persons in connection with an emergency, if such knowledge is necessary to protect the health or safety of the student or other persons. - 5.
+The parent or adult student shall have access to their own records and have access to or be specifically informed about only that portion of another student's record that contains information about his or her own child or himself or herself. - 6.
 The Superintendent or designee shall require all permitted student records of currently enrolled students to be reviewed annually by certified school personnel to determine the education relevance of the material contained therein.
 The reviewer shall cause data no longer descriptive of the student or educational program to be deleted from the records except that prior notice shall be given for classified students in accordance with N.J.A.C.
 6A:14, Special Education.
 Such information shall be disposed of and not be recorded elsewhere.
-No record of any such deletion shall be made. - 76.
+No record of any such deletion shall be made. - 7.
 No liability shall be attached to any member, officer, or employee of the Board of Education permitting access or furnishing student records in accordance with N.J.A.C.
 6A:32-7.1 et seq.
-Department of Education rules.

-- When the parent's or adult student's dominant language is not English or the parent or adult student is deaf, the school district shall provide interpretation of the student's records in the dominant language of the parents or adult student. - 98.
+- 8. When the parent's or adult student's dominant language is not English or the parent or adult student is deaf, the school district shall provide interpretation of the student records in the dominant language of the parents or adult student. - 9.
 Student health records shall be maintained separately from other student records and handled, according to the requirements of N.J.A.C.
 6A:32-7.1 et seq., until such time as graduation or termination, whereupon the health history and immunization record shall be removed from the student's health record and placed in the student's mandated record. - C. School Contact Directory for Official Use (N.J.A.C.
 6A:32-7.2) - 1.
-The Board of Education district shall compile and maintain, but need not publish, a school contact directory for official use, which that is separate and distinct from the student information directory. - a.
-School personnel shall provide information from the school contact directory for official use only to judicial and law enforcement personnel, and to medical personnel who are currently providing services to the student in question. - b.
-Upon request from a court, other judicial agency, law enforcement agency, or medical service provider who is currently providing services to the student in question, school personnel shall promptly verify the enrollment of a student and provide the requester with all the information about that student that is contained in the school contact directory for official use. - 2.
-To In order for a parent or adult student to exclude any information from the school contact directory for official use, the parent, or adult student, or emancipated minor shall notify the Superintendent or designee in writing on a form prescribed by the Commissioner of Education.
+The Board of Education shall compile and maintain a school contact directory for official use that is separate and distinct from the student information directory. - a.
+School personnel shall provide information from the school contact directory for official use only to judicial and law enforcement personnel, and to medical personnel currently providing services to the student in question. - b.
+Upon request from a court, other judicial agency, law enforcement agency, or medical service provider currently providing services to the student in question, school personnel shall promptly verify the enrollment of a student and provide the requester with all the information about that student that is contained in the school contact directory for official use. - 2.
+To exclude any information from the school contact directory for official use, the parent, adult student, or emancipated minor shall notify the Superintendent or designee in writing.